Prediction strategies without loss: Combining strategies (lossless boosting)

+A non uniform setting of the $Z$ values in the tree structure lets us prove Theorem~\ref{thm:kol}.

-We now give the details of the bounds stated in \eqref{eq:k-comp}.
-Consider a set of strategies $S_j$, where each $S_j$ is a boolean function mapping $|S_j|$ bits to one bit.
-The number of bits needed to specify a function $S_j$ on $k$ bits is $\text{comp}(S_j)=2^{k}$, and we call this the complexity of $S_j$.
-Then by choosing an unbalanced tree with $S_j$ at its leaves so that $d_j^l=j$ and $d_j^r=1$ in Theorem~\ref{thm:combine-tree}, and use $Z_j=1/j^2$ at the $j$-th comparison node.
-Thus, we get an algorithm that is simultaneously competitive against all strategies of complexity up to any fixed $K$ and satisfies
+\begin{proofof}{Theorem~\ref{thm:kol}} Consider all possible Turing machines of length at most $T$ in lexicographic order (note that complexity of a bit string of length $T$ is at most $T$.)
+We can view the $j^{th}$ machine whose code is simply the bits of $j$ (that is supposed to produce the bit sequence) as prediction strategies $S_j$ which predicts according to the string it outputs (if any).$comp(S_j)$, the number of bits needed to specify $S_j$ is $O(\log j)$ since the Turing machines are lexicographically ordered; we will denote this by $\text{comp}(S_j)$.
+We will choose the same unbalanced tree as before with $S_j$ at its leaves so that $d_j^l=j$ and $d_j^r=1$.
+However will use different values for $Z$ at different depths.
+At depth $j$ while combining $S_j$ we will use $Z_j=1/j^2$ at the $j$-th comparison node.
+Thus the regret with respect to $S_j$ is at most $\sum_{i=1}^j \sqrt T/i^2 + \sqrt{T\log(j^2)} = O(\sqrt{T\text{comp}(S_j)}$ where we used the fact that $\sum_{i=1}^j1/i^2=O(1)$.
+Thus, we get an algorithm that is simultaneously competitive against all strategies